Q2 2025 Report Is Live!

 This company is new to the Power 20.

-*Please see the Methodology section for revenue data limitations.
-All estimates are from a third-party data provider, based on current information, and subject to change.
+*All estimates are from a third-party data provider, based on current information, and subject to change.
 These figures are not guarantees of future performance.
+Please see the Methodology section for revenue data limitations.

 Companies to watch